grey-ink/grey-ink/README.md

 - 👋 Hi, I’m @grey-ink
-- 👀 I’m interested in developing IT-infrastructures
+- 👀 I’m interested in developing IT-infrastructures (IaaC)
 - 🌱 I’m currently learning k8s, gitlab pipelines
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...